Can you guess the subject that is the most written about in the internet marketing niche?

 When it comes to search engine rankings, backlinks still play a vital role.

-Ahrefs is the perfect tool to uncover new referring domains associated with your competitors.
+Ubersuggest is the perfect tool to uncover referring domains associated with your competitors.
+You can then seek out the same backlinks.

 Your traffic from head key phrases (with thousands of searches per month) will likely be under 15-20% of the total.
 91% of my traffic at Quick Sprout was from long-tail keyword phrases.